OmsInSerial/Eurorack/FX Einheit/Readme.md

 Current version is V1.3-28-04-24 Thanks to Mark Crosbie aka SynthDad (https://www.youtube.com/synthdad) for the suggestions
 - Damping control behavior is inverted.
 Now at 0 (FCCW) there is no damping, at 1 (FCW) full damping.
 It makes more sens to act like this.
 - To ease readability, routing Leds are now blinking instead of staying on when routing is engaged.
-- For the same reason, CV alternate assignement Leds will blink twice the speed of routing Leads.
+- For the same reason, CV alternate assignement Leds will blink twice the speed of routing Leds.

 V1.2-29-03-24
 - Fixed leaking signal on the stereo filter left channel from the right one.